CoorpAcademy/tekacademy/PITCHME.md

 - React components library <!-- .element: class="fragment" -->
 - Manual DOM testing shallow rendering <!-- .element: class="fragment" -->
 - "As we don't have a DOM, the React lifecycle functions were not invoked.
 It got really hard to adequately exercise our components and get an acceptable level of code coverage. " <!-- .element: class="fragment" -->
-- then they tried Jest snapshots
+- then they tried Jest snapshots <!-- .element: class="fragment" -->

 #VSLIDE
 ##snaphosts